Pet Transportation: Animal Safety Tips for Summer 2026

 Conclusion

-All this shouldn’t dissuade you from pet transportation in the summer.
-With the proper precautions, animals can comfortably handle transport even in the warmest weather.
+None of this should scare you off summer pet transport.
+With the right precautions, animals can handle transport comfortably even in the warmest weather.

-CitizenShipper transporters are familiar with the risks outlined above and understand what steps are necessary to avoid them.
-You can discuss every detail of the trip with the driver before booking your pet’s trip.
-Animal care is a team effort — you can keep things cool by communicating and cooperating with your driver.
+CitizenShipper transporters know the risks above and what it takes to avoid them, and you can talk through every detail of the trip with your driver before booking.
+Every eligible booking also includes $1,000 Pet Protection Coverage and 24/7 on-call vet access through FirstVet, so help is close by if a heat-related concern comes up on the road.
+Animal care is a team effort, and you keep things cool by communicating and cooperating with your driver.

-If you need to move a pet long distances this summer, choose a pet transporter with experience.
-Post your shipping job on CitizenShipper today and get quotes from experienced pet transporters within minutes!
-Booking a pet transporter through our marketplace gives you the flexibility to choose a driver you’re completely comfortable with.
+If you need to move a pet long distances this summer, choose a transporter with experience.
+Post your shipping job on CitizenShipper today and get quotes from experienced pet transporters within minutes.
+Booking through our marketplace lets you choose a driver you’re completely comfortable with.

 Frequently Asked Questions